AndreJohannes/LiquidSimulator/README.md

 through the 3D lattice and calculated the refraction of the rays when crossing gas-liquid interfaces.

+The front end of this project was written in *typescript* which is powerful superset of *javascript*.
+The shaders were coded in the openGL shading language.

 ## Image
 <img src = './Images/screenshot_01.png' >